ProPegasus/nearby-shops/README.md

 - If you encounter any issues during the deployment process, refer to railway.app's documentation or support resources for troubleshooting steps.

 - Make sure your GitHub repository is up to date with the latest changes before initiating the deployment to ensure the deployed application reflects the latest code.

+## What could have been implemented
+1. Having a logging mechanism to log info, warnings and errors
+2. Using environment variables provided by Railway.app to store django secret key
+3. A full-fledged SQL database instead of sqlite